BoAML hires UBS broker to boost weakened team

 They also act as a go-between for their clients and investors.

-Last month BoAML lost its London-based head of corporate broking Mark Astaire to Barclays Capital (BARC.L), while Simon Fraser, previously co-head of the unit, retired at the end of last year.
+Last month BoAML lost its London-based head of corporate broking Mark Astaire to Barclays Capital, while Simon Fraser, previously co-head of the unit, retired at the end of last year.

 Also in February, Andrew Osborne, a managing director in BoAML’s corporate broking team who has now left the bank, was fined 350,000 pounds ($550,700) by Britain’s financial regulator in a high profile market abuse case.